kvz/lanyon/README.md

 This will make the `jquery` module available as both `jQuery` and `$`, and make `this` refer to the global `window`, before requiring `../../js/jquery.legacyplugin.js`.

+Furthermore, `js-untouched` is a Lanyon-magic folder name, that does not get processed by the JS/Babel loaders.
+You can put JS here that you want, well, untouched, like minified files.
+This folder can reside in any asset sub-dir, such as `./assets/javascripts/js-untouched/`.

 ## Troubleshooting

 ### No html file changes are spotted